Hack For Budget Conscious Students: How to Do Your Laundry While Saving Money

 Fight stains early and save your clothes

-Stains are inevitable, especially if you're a busy student.
-Instead of rushing out to replace stained clothes, equip yourself with stain removal skills.
+Stains are inevitable, especially if you're a messy student!
+Instead of rushing out to replace stained clothes, try learning some stain removal skills.
 The sooner you treat a stain, the better your chances of removing it completely.

 Bottom line: